ode2020/IMD-Codelabs/README.md

 ### Week 7.
 User Interaction
 .
 Codelab 4.4: User Navigation <br>
 > This is the last part of Doid Cafe App.
-We added the back arrow clickable icon which allows the user to navigate from the child activity (OrderActivity) to the parent activity (MainActivity). <br> I have also added a spinner drop-down list allowing the user to specify the type of the phone he has mentioned in the ordering information.<br>
+>> - We added the back arrow clickable icon which allows the user to navigate from the child activity (OrderActivity) to the parent activity (MainActivity<br>
+>> - I have also added a spinner drop-down list allowing the user to specify the type of the phone he has mentioned in the ordering information.<br>

 ![](Week7-Part1.jpg)
 ------------------------------------------------------------------------------------------------------------------------------------------------------

 .
 Codelab 4.5: RecyclerView <br>
 > The week 7 codelab is about creating a RecyclerView to display a long scrollable list of items(words in our example).
 RecyclerView is an important concept in nowadays because it does require to create a whole bunch of data set, it allows to initialize just a few items/words the recycle them. <br>
-- In our case, this  Recyclerview App allows to tap a word then see it marked as *clicked*. <br>
+>>- In our case, this  Recyclerview App allows to tap a word then see it marked as *clicked*. <br>
-- Again, when we tap the Floating Action Button, a new word is added. <br>
+>>- Again, when we tap the Floating Action Button, a new word is added. <br>

 ![](Week7-Part2.png)
 -------------------------------------------------------------------------------------------------------------------------------------------------------